manojpatibandla/Ineuron/README.md

-# This Repository is used to maintain the content related to ML course available in Ineuron.
-This is used to submit the assignments to Ineuron team
+# This Repository is used to maintain the content related to ML course available from Ineuron and to submit the assignments.